MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

      *Passive Radar using the LimeSDR

  **3. MATLAB-** In this folder there is the matlab code used.

   LIBRARY- All the functions needed for the main program (All the functions are based on the work from Jockover and RakhDamir).

-  PASSIVE RADAR- Main program of passive radar using LimeSDR.
+  Main program- Main program of passive radar using LimeSDR.

+  Passive Radar Simulator- Simulator for any type of passive radar.

 **REFERENCES:**

 The code is based on the work from Jockover.

 The code is based on the work from RakhDamir.

 The code is based on the work from afonsosenica.

 The code is based on the work from YAKOTT.